 On April 30, 2009, Lehman Brothers, Inc., which was then our tenth largest tenant (by square feet) with approximately 437,000 net rentable square feet in our 399 Park Avenue property, rejected its lease in bankruptcy.
 We had previously established a reserve for the full amount of the Lehman Brothers, Inc. accrued straight-line rent balance during the third quarter of 2008.
-Lehman Brothers, Inc. paid rent through the month of April 2009 for all of its space and continued to occupy approximately \$19.7 million for the year ended December 31, 2009.
+Lehman Brothers, Inc. paid rent through the month of April 2009 for all of its space and continued to occupy approximately 180,000 net rentable square feet through June 22, 2009, for which we received an aggregate of approximately \$19.7 million for the year ended December 31, 2009.
 As of June 23, 2009, Lehman Brothers, Inc. ceased to occupy or lease any space from us.
 Lehman Brothers, Inc. had contributed approximately \$44.9 million per year on a contractual basis to our revenues from this lease.
 As of December 31, 2009, we have signed leases with tenants for approximately 372,000 net rentable square feet of the vacated space.